creativescala/krop/docs/src/pages/controller/route/paths.md

 Param.string.name
 ```

-The name is mosty used in development mode, to output useful debugging information.
+The name is mostly used in development mode, to output useful debugging information.
 You can change the name of a `Param` using the `withName` method.
 It's good practice to set the name whenever you create a new `Param`.
 For example, if deriving a new `Param` from an existing one you should consider changing the name.

 ```scala mdoc
 // Bad, as the name doesn't reflect the underlying type.